heliosproj/HeliOS/README.md

   /* In order to use the task timer, the task timer period must be set to a
-   * positive non-zero value.
+   * positive non-nil value.
 In this example we are setting the task timer to
    * 1,000 ticks.
 This way the HeliOS scheduler will schedule the blink task for
    * execution every 1,000 ticks.
 The length of a tick is platform and/or
    * architecture dependent though on most platforms a tick will occur every one